Waystone

 Pre-marital

-Karis and Beth have a passion for helping couples create a healthy foundation from which to launch their marriages.
-Their pre-marital package consists of 6 sessions covering topics such as communication, conflict resolution, common stressors that couples face (in-laws, finances, etc.), sexual connecting, boundaries, and spirituality.
-They also offer a free follow-up session, which is typically held 3-6 months after the wedding.
+We have a passion for helping couples create a healthy foundation from which to launch their marriages.
+Our pre-marital package consists of 6 sessions covering topics such as communication, conflict resolution, common stressors that couples face (in-laws, finances, etc.), sexual connecting, boundaries, and spirituality.
+We also offer a free follow-up session, which is typically held 3-6 months after the wedding.

 Marriage/Couples